genome/bfx-workshop/README.md

 ### Slack

 Announcements, discussion, and homework help all take place primarily via Slack.
 For members of the ICTS Precision Health Slack organization [ictsprecisionhealth.slack.com](http://ictsprecisionhealth.slack.com), please use the [#bfx-workshop](https://ictsprecisionhealth.slack.com/archives/C040Q704WS2) channel.
-If you do not have access to the ICTS Precision Health Slack, please email [j.mckenzie at wustl.edu]
+If you do not have access to the ICTS Precision Health Slack, please email [johnegarza at wustl.edu]

 ### Email